ecupaio/personal-site/_posts/2021-09-29-accessing-content-from-other-pages-in-jekyll.md

   * Just use dot notation like you would for a page but use the variable instead

 Thanks for tuning in for another Jekyll lesson!

+PS: If you want to show Jekyll page variables as plain strings, use the [raw](https://jekyllrb.com/docs/liquid/tags/) liquid tag.